 Never expose sensitive information

 client_secret under any circumstances.
 You should always treat your

 client_secret like a password and never reveal it to anyone.
 Do not include sensitive tokens, passwords, or client secret information as literal strings in your code.
 This also means you should never check your

 client_secret into a source control system such as Git or SVN.

 client_secret they can use it to create tokens and then use those tokens to access premium content and service which will be billed to your account.
 To mitigate this risk we suggest using a proxy service when you require a

 client_secret in your app.

 A proxy is a service that functions as an intermediary between a client (such as your app) and a target service.
 Your client-side app sends security sensitive requests to a proxy, the proxy adds the necessary secrets, and then forwards the request to the intended service.
 The service sends the reply back to your proxy and your proxy forwards the reply back to your app.
 This technique protects your tokens from exposure to client side applications.
-You can control usage by whitelisting which services can be proxied, which referrers are allowed to proxy requests via the HTTP Referrer header, and you can set rate limits on services.
+You can control usage by configuring which services can be proxied, which referrers are allowed to proxy requests via the HTTP Referrer header, and you can set rate limits on services.

 Esri provides two methods you can choose from to deploy a proxy service for your app: